Features of tissue processors

-These units are able to provide an ample number of benefits for the labs that rent them.
+These units are able to provide an ample number of benefits for the labs that rent or lease them.
 They are able to take variable workloads, and they are highly reliable.
 It is possible to take care of a large amount of work in a relatively short period.
 Some have dual processing units, and many can provide fast results without resorting to using high temperatures or microwave technology.

 Most of the units are easy to use with the proper training, so most in the lab should be able to get up to speed with tissue processors quickly.
 They all tend to work similarly.

 A number of companies offer these types of processors for the lab.
 Some of the options that you may want to consider are tissue processors from Tissue-Tek, Leica, Sakura, and Thermo Scientific.